-Today the largest and probably oldest trees on campus are the Northern Catalpas.
+The arboretum is formally bound to the north by Dearborn Street, to the east by Sixth Street, to the west by Eighth Street, and on the south by Grove Street.
+It includes over 100 varieties of trees.
+Today the largest and probably oldest trees on campus are the northern catalpas.
 One of these grand old trees, which had to be removed recently, was more than 120 years old and was most likely planted sometime around 1882, the year Centenary Hall was built.
 Centenary Hall is no longer standing, but there are still 14 of these trees with diameters of more than 30 inches.

-If you visit the campus and view the arboretum, download the walking tour map.
+If you visit campus and want to view the arboretum, download the arboretum guide.

 If you’d like a virtual view of the arboretum, please take a look at the Google Map.
 Arboretum specimens are marked as tree icons; clicking an icon will display information about that specimen and a link (in the Image URL field) to a Flickr set of specimen photos.